One binary · Linux · macOS · WSL · 25 MB RAM idle

 Run runwisp

 Schedules fire, services supervise, logs persist.
-Open the web dashboard on http://localhost:9477 or stay in the terminal.
+Open the dashboard on :9477, or stay in the terminal.

 Every run, every detail

-Exit code, duration, stdout, stderr, timestamps.
-All captured for every run, browsable in the web UI, queryable via REST.
+Exit code, duration, stdout, stderr, timestamps: captured for every firing, browsable in the UI, queryable over REST.
 No silent failures.

 One binary, zero deps

 Static Go binary.
 No Python, no Node, no external database.
 Embedded SQLite, embedded dashboard.
-Works on a Raspberry Pi.
+Runs on a Raspberry Pi.

 TOML is the source of truth